C0d3-5t3w/Pwnagotchi-NightMode/README.md

 # HOW TO:

 First download this repository.

-Place style.css and the templates folder in the boot partition of your sd card with a reader, then pop it in your pi and boot up your pwnagotchi, then copy and run the line of commands below and make sure the whole 1 line coppies:
+Place style.css and the templates folder in the boot partition of your sd card with a reader.
+Then pop it in your pi and boot up your pwnagotchi.
+Copy and run the line of commands below making sure the whole 1 line coppies.

 # Commands: